15 ways to save money this Christmas

 Since July 1st 2021, new VAT rules were introduced for goods arriving into Ireland from non-EU countries, meaning that all goods are subject to VAT at 23%, regardless of their value.
 If the purchase is valued at over €150, you’ll also be subject to customs duty.

-9. Use up old gift vouchers
+10. Use up old gift vouchers

 Under new rules brought in in 2019, there is now a five-year minimum expiry date on gift vouchers, but we’re all still guilty of forgetting about gift vouchers we have tucked away.
 Consider using these to do your Christmas shopping.

-Be mindful that with One4All vouchers, there’s a monthly inactive charge of €1.45 after the card has been inactive for 18 months (this means either no spend or no top-up).
-This will keep being charged on the card each month until the balance runs out.
+Be mindful that with One4All vouchers, there’s a monthly charge of €1.45 after 18 months and this will keep being deducted from the card each month until the balance runs out.
+A Perx reward card charges a €3 monthly fee after 12 months.

-So, if you do have any One4All vouchers lying around, dig them out and try to use them for your Christmas shopping where possible.
+So, if you do have any vouchers lying around, dig them out and try to use them for your Christmas shopping where possible.
 Not only will this save you money, but it will also save the voucher from going to waste!

-10. Save on gift wrapping
+13. Save on gift wrapping

 We spend an absurd amount on wrapping paper, which always ends up in the bin.
 If you cut out additional extras, like bows, ribbons and gift tags, you can save significantly.